RocketCommunicationsInc/astro/packages/astro-uxds/_content/fd-service-ux-design/about-the-fd-designs.md

 ![Scenarios wireframe](/img/service-specific-ux-design/fds-scenarios.png)
 ::: col

 The scenarios panel is where a task begins.
-Depending on common mission tasks, operators may create, edit or delete scenarios that best fit their work flows.
-For example, if an operator performs orbit determinations on Monday’s for each satellite they are responsible for, they might create a “Nominal OD” scenario.
-Clicking a satellite in this scenario would load it’s last state, it’s last input files and pre-select all the necessary products and reports needed for this task.
+Depending on common mission tasks, operators may create, edit, or delete scenarios that best fit their workflows.
+For example, if an operator performs orbit determinations on Mondays for each satellite they are responsible for, they might create a “Nominal OD” scenario.
+Clicking a satellite in this scenario would load its last state, its last input files, and pre-select all the necessary products and reports needed for this task.

 1. **Expandable/Collapsible Scenario Groups** - Expands to show items, such as spacecrafts, grouped in the respected scenario for quickly loading the attributes for the scenario
 2. **Create New Scenario** - Allows operators to create and name new scenarios